AWS EC2 Instance Purchasing Option

-- Each VPC has a related instance tenancy attribute, and can’t be changed after the VPC has been created.
-Default is shared.
+- Each VPC has a related instance tenancy attribute.

-- Each instance launched into a VPC has a tenancy attribute, can’t be changed after the instance is launched.
+- Each instance launched into a VPC has a tenancy attribute.
 Default tenancy depends on the VPC tenancy, which by default is shared.

 - Dedicated Instances can be launched using

-- Create the VPC with the instance tenancy set to default, and specify dedicated tenancy for any instances that should be Dedicated Instances when you launch them.
+- Create the VPC with the instance tenancy set to default, and specify dedicated tenancy for any instances that should be Dedicated Instances when launched.

 - EC2 Dedicated Host is a physical server with EC2 instance capacity fully dedicated to your use